 Individuals already pre-registered in the existing Mahoning County system will be contacted by a scheduling specialist to schedule an appointment to receive a vaccine.

 Eligible individuals can receive a vaccine from the provider of their choice.
 Approved COVID vaccine providers can be found on the Ohio Department of Health website.

 You can also make appointments for the area’s regional mass vaccination clinic.
 The regional mass vaccination clinic is located at the former Dillard’s Department Store at the Southern Park Mall in Boardman.

 The Johnson and Johnson vaccine will be available at these clinics and you must be 18 years of age or older to receive this vaccine.

-Appointment times are available for Friday, April 16 and Saturday, April 17 and can be made through MCPH’s scheduling system, ArmorVax, which can be found at www.mahoninghealth.org.
+Appointments can also be made through MCPH’s scheduling system, ArmorVax, which can be found at www.mahoninghealth.org.
 For those who need assistance with the online scheduling system, call 330-270-2855, and select option 9.

 Additional appointment dates and times will be made available each week based on demand and vaccine availability.

 Residents of the community may contact the additional approved COVID vaccine providers listed on the Ohio Department of Health website.
 The listed providers also receive limited quantities of vaccines each week.

 Those interested in receiving a vaccine must preregister; no vaccines will be given to walk-in patients.